 Recent newspaper studies have stated that the estimated number of civil society groups has grown exponentially in the last decade.
-Official estimates put them at about 20 lakh throughout the country, which is roughly 1 NGO or social sector organisation for every 600 people.
+Official estimates put them at about 20 lakh throughout the country, which is roughly 1 NGO or social sector organization for every 600 people.
 This means that there is a distinct dedicated army of individuals and groups that have begun to work on a diverse range of issues affecting society today.

 The Development Sector, which is an umbrella term under which such organisations fall, is actually very diverse and comprises; international agencies and donors/foundations dedicated to social issues, to research organisations and technical bodies, to grassroots institutions working on implementing specific programs, to advocacy groups presenting their agenda for policy reform and finally to social ventures looking for sustainable business models to drive impact.
 They are different in terms of scale, region, objectives and the approach taken to resolves issues.
 But as a sector, especially a sector that requires varied forms of expertise, it presents to freelancers and independent professionals a large and diverse set of opportunities.
-In fact, over 15% of the projects and assignments posted on Flexing It emanate from the development sector!
+In fact, over 15% of the projects and assignments posted on Flexing It emanates from the development sector!

-Fund-raising: This is an important concern for many organisations in the development sector.
-Fundraising from donor agencies and also large organisations needs specific skills of presenting the work done, and creating a compelling case for what further work in the field can yield.
+Fund-raising: This is an important concern for many organizations in the development sector.
+Fundraising from donor agencies and also large organizations need specific skills of presenting the work done and creating a compelling case for what further work in the field can yield.
 This may also require experience of liaising with donors and other stakeholders, in addition to sharp thinking.
 The new 2% CSR norms have also opened up a new stream where quality thinking is required – to help India’s largest companies spend this additional corpus well and in a planned, synergistic manner.

-Program management and monitoring: Development grants and programs work on extremely structured timelines, goals and log-frames.
-This creates the need for experts proficient in structured delivery and those that can manage and organise work within a defined framework.
+Program management and monitoring: Development grants and programs work on extremely structured timelines, goals, and log-frames.
+This creates the need for experts proficient in structured delivery and those that can manage and organize work within a defined framework.
 Professionals experienced in managing projects and teams can help make such work more efficient, even if they are working as part-time consultants.
-If one takes a closer look at defined duration roles offered by development organisations, many of them are for program managers and coordinators for regional and national level initiatives.
-Assessments, research, monitoring and evaluation is another area where expertise is often needed for short periods to look at the success of pilots or programs at scale.
+If one takes a closer look at defined duration roles offered by development organizations, many of them are for program managers and coordinators for regional and national level initiatives.
+Assessments, research, monitoring, and evaluation is another area where expertise is often needed for short periods to look at the success of pilots or programs at scale.

-Technology and innovation: A major trend in the development space over the past few years has been the investments in technology and innovation to solve for the challenges of physical infrastructure, inadequate human resources and distance!
+Technology and innovation: A major trend in the development space over the past few years has been the investments in technology and innovation to solve the challenges of physical infrastructure, inadequate human resources, and distance!
 Whether it is the creation of digital apps to aid farmers to sell their products in the market, or for communicating with mothers on when the next vaccine for their child is due, a lot of new ideas are being developed and tested.
-So knowledge of defining a target product profile, supervising development of a proof of concept, planning for the pilot and scale-up are all invaluable skills whether it be a new app, diagnostic or system.
+So knowledge of defining a target product profile, supervising the development of a proof of concept, planning for the pilot and scale-up are all invaluable skills whether it be a new app, diagnostic or system.
 In fact, this is another great meeting point for private sector experience and social impact.

 A decade ago, a person could either have a corporate career or spend time volunteering with a non-profit cause.
-But times today permit a career in development, and also allow us the flexibility to toggle between the for-profit and social space more easily and also effectively.
+But times today permit a career in development and also allow us the flexibility to toggle between the for-profit and social space more easily and also effectively.
 The openness of the development space to creative and flexible models also makes it possible to craft an interesting portfolio of work, so create away!

 No Thanks, I want to continue reading.